Can you have a tooth pulled when you are pregnant or breastfeeding?

 … with emergency cases handled during the first trimester (weeks 1 to 13) and third trimester (week 28 to week 40) when required.

-If mother and child (fetus) are healthy and unencumbered with complications associated with medical conditions, both are generally considered low-risk patients during the second trimester (week 14 to week 27).
+If the mother and child (fetus) are healthy and free from medical complications, both are generally considered low-risk patients during the second trimester (weeks 14 to 27).
+Therefore, the preferred/ideal time to schedule a tooth extraction is during this period.

 As an example, for women who have a history of previous spontaneous abortion, oral surgery procedures during both the first trimester (weeks 1 to 13) and second trimester (week 14 to week 27) should be avoided.